opengeospatial/HY_Features/section_1-6.md

 ![Figure C6: A catchment area (blue) and a flowpath connecting inflow to outflow (red) representing a definable unit where hydrological processes take place. ](figs/cartoonset2.png)

 #### 6.3.2 Topological network of catchments
-Given the idea that conceptual features can be connected in topological networks, a catchment can be thought of as a hydrologic unit whose terrain and morphology results in a topological link between inflow and outflow nodes.
-The red line in Figure 5 illustrates how a single catchment, represented by a boundary, an area, a stream network, and a main flowline, can be also represented by a straight line connection between inflow and outflow.
+Given the idea that a non-geospatial schematic representation of a feature can show its connection in a topological network, a catchment can be thought of as a hydrologic unit whose terrain and morphology results in a topological link between inflow and outflow.
+The red line in Figure 5 illustrates how a single catchment, represented by a boundary, an area, a stream network, and a main flowline, can also be represented using a straight line that is not geospatially representative but is a valid schematic representation of the connection between inflow and outflow.

  ![Figure 5: A catchment area (blue) and a flowpath connecting inflow to outflow (red) representing a definable unit where hydrological processes take place. ](figs/fig5.png)
 Figure 5: A catchment area (blue) and a flowpath connecting inflow to outflow (red) representing a definable unit where hydrological processes take place.